leshcat/flo-devops-test/adr/architecture_design.md

 * Wordpress internals should be dockerized (You are allowed to use https://roots.io/bedrock/ fork)

    While there is no practical need for creating your own Dockerfile for this task, it still would be good for training purposes.
-   Docker-compose can hold the configuration required for running Wordpress.
+   Docker-compose with dotenv can hold the configuration required for running Wordpress.
    AWS ECR can effectively store the built images.

 * It should be possible to update in compliance with zero downtime deployment practice

-   While AWS Beanstalk, ECS and EKS have built-in zero downtime deployment mechanisms, in our case Ansible can handle this process, examples:
+   While AWS Beanstalk, ECS and EKS have built-in zero downtime deployment mechanisms, in our case Ansible can handle this process via "rolling-update" feature, examples:

    Text: https://medium.com/opendoor-labs/ami-rolling-update-using-ansible-b7c216292b5f